kellan/laughingmeme/_posts/2008-01-31-bobby-fischer-chess-master-dies-at-64-new-york-times.md

     - obit
 ---

 Missed this news until Jasmine told me yesterday.
-I obviously don’t remember his ’70 match, but I remember being intrigued and puzzled in ’92 about the circus around him, and powerfully moved in ’93 by \[Searching for Bobby Fischer\](http://www.imdb.com/title/tt0108065/).
+I obviously don’t remember his ’70 match, but I remember being intrigued and puzzled in ’92 about the circus around him, and powerfully moved in ’93 by [Searching for Bobby Fischer](http://www.imdb.com/title/tt0108065/).
 The canonical suffering genius.
 A light went out.